rpardela/TestScriptGenerator/README.md

 # Description

 Test script generator allows you to generate files containing unit test scripts.
-Currently, only the "jest" framework is supported.
+Currently, only the "jest" and "mocha" (with "chai") frameworks are supported.

 # <br>Installation